EITA Implementation Plan

 - Web accessibility

 - Software, hardware, and systems accessibility

 The policy was adopted in accordance with a resolution agreement UM signed with the Office for Civil Rights in March 2014.
-Information about policy implementation, training opportunities, and other important areas related to electronic and information technology accessibility is available throughout this website.

 An OCR complaint was filed against UM in the spring of 2012.
 In response, UM formed the EITA Task Force to help draft a UM policy and coordinate necessary support activities.
 UM signed a resolution agreement with the Department of Education Office for Civil Rights on March 7, 2014.
 Staff Senate, Faculty Senate, and ASUM vetted the agreement in accordance with UM's tradition of shared governance.
-The agreement specifices several requirements and processes, including:
+The agreement specifies requirements and processes, including:

-- accessibility training for faculty and staff;
+- accessibility training for faculty and staff

-- a process of self-study and implementation; and
+- process of self-study and implementation

-- a Corrective Action Strategy
+- Corrective Action Strategy